John Kander: Career

 Following his studies, Kander began conducting at summer theaters before serving as a rehearsal pianist for the musical West Side Story by Leonard Bernstein and Jerome Robbins in New York.
-While working, Kander met the choreographer, Jerome Robbins, who suggested that Kander compose the dance music for the show in 1959.
-After that experience, he wrote dance arrangements for Irma la Douce in 1960.
+While working, Kander met the choreographer Jerome Robbins, who suggested that Kander compose dance music.
+After that experience, he wrote dance arrangements for Gypsy in 1959 and Irma la Douce in 1960.

 Kander's first produced musical was A Family Affair in 1962, written with James and William Goldman.
-The same year, Kander met Fred Ebb through their mutual publisher, Tommy Volando.
-The first song Kander and Ebb wrote together, "My Coloring Book", was made popular by a recording from Sandy Stewart and their second song, "I Don't Care Much", was made famous by Barbra Streisand, and Kander and Ebb became a permanent team.
+The same year, Kander met Fred Ebb through their mutual publisher, Tommy Valando.
+The first song Kander and Ebb wrote together, "My Coloring Book", was made popular by a recording from Sandy Stewart.
+Their second song, "I Don't Care Much", was made famous by Barbra Streisand, and Kander and Ebb became a permanent team.

 In 1965, Kander and Ebb wrote music for their first show on Broadway, Flora the Red Menace, produced by Hal Prince, directed by George Abbott, and with book by George Abbott and Robert Russell, in which Liza Minnelli made her Broadway debut.

-Kander and Ebb have since been associated with writing material for both Liza Minnelli and Chita Rivera (including the musicals Zorba, Chicago, The Rink, and Kiss of the Spider Woman) and have produced special material for their appearances live and on television, such as Liza with a Z.
+Kander and Ebb have since been associated with writing material for both Liza Minnelli and Chita Rivera (including the musicals Zorba, Chicago, The Rink, and Kiss of the Spider Woman) and have produced special material for their appearances live and on television, such as Liza with a Z. Most notably, Kander and Ebb wrote the dramatic title song that Minnelli introduced in her 1977 film, New York, New York, at the request of director Martin Scorsese and co-star Robert De Niro.